 Drain the peeled apples and pat dry.
 Core the apples and dice them into small ¼ inch chunks.

 Add the apple chunks to the flour, sugar and cinnamon mixture.
-Toss the apple chunks with the flour till evenly coated.
+Toss the apple chunks with the flour until evenly coated.

 Fold the apple chunks and walnuts into the cake batter.
 Grease two loaf pans with nonstick cooking oil spray.
 Divide the batter evenly between the two loaf pans.

-Combine streusel ingredients in a food processor and pulse till a crumbly topping forms.
-If you don’t have a processor, chop the walnuts into very small pieces and mix them with the other streusel ingredients till the mixture is moist and crumbly.
+Combine streusel ingredients in a food processor and pulse until a crumbly topping forms.
+If you don’t have a processor, chop the walnuts into very small pieces and mix them with the other streusel ingredients until the mixture is moist and crumbly.